 Plugins

-How I Use It
+How I use it

 1. Capture

+Once per day, five to ten minutes.
 For each item, I decide:

-- needs continuous attention
+- Areas — ongoing responsibility, no clear end, needs continuous attention

-- worth reusing later
+- Resources — useful knowledge, not actionable now, worth reusing later

-- thoughts, reflections, ideas that need thinking
+- Journal — thoughts, reflections, ideas that need thinking

 3. Think